 In this new era, Kaku explains, brains will interface with computers, technology will send designs directly from the minds of artists and designers to 3-D printers who will immediately bring them to life, and the libraries of the future will house elements of our personalities, digital footprints, and more — lending us a form of immortality.

-While these sessions dealt with the emerging future of technology, these advancements don’t supplant existing issues in cybersecurity, such as the rise of misinformation and nation-state attacks.
+While these sessions dealt with the emerging technologies, these advancements don’t supplant existing issues in cybersecurity, such as the rise of misinformation and nation-state attacks.
 Check back later for more on the role of government and international partnerships in fighting today’s increasingly powerful adversaries.
 And don’t forget to stop by Booth #5585 in Moscone North for demos, presentations and more!